Skip to content

 Reviewed by OnlineDermatologist Clinical Content Team

-Eczema clinical guidance image Eczema 10 min read
+Melasma clinical guidance image Melasma 9 min read

-Eczema guide for first-time patients.
-Eczema (atopic dermatitis) causes dry, itchy, inflamed skin with flares that affect sleep, comfort, and daily activities.
-This article explains common misconceptions and evidence-guided recommendations with practical UK-focused next steps for online dermatologist care.
+Melasma guide for first-time patients.
+Melasma causes symmetrical brown-gray facial patches and often worsens with ultraviolet and visible light exposure.
+This article explains high-risk warning signs and emergency escalation boundaries with practical UK-focused next steps for online dermatologist care.

-If you are dealing with Eczema, this article was written for first-time patients and focuses on common misconceptions and evidence-guided recommendations without unnecessary medical jargon.
+If you are dealing with Melasma, this article was written for first-time patients and focuses on high-risk warning signs and emergency escalation boundaries without unnecessary medical jargon.

-In consultation, image quality and timeline are used to guide safe planning. myth correction protects patients from delayed care and unsafe self-treatment.
-Escalate quickly if red-flag symptoms occur: widespread weeping skin, fever, rapidly painful rash, or herpes-like blistering.
+In consultation, image quality and timeline are used to guide safe planning. urgent pathways are always prioritised over delayed online follow-up.
+Escalate quickly if red-flag symptoms occur: rapid painful change, bleeding lesion, or atypical irregular pigmented growth.

 This version is designed for people booking dermatology care for the first time.